p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

 Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* tools.
-For each email or SMS sent from Spoofer it will cost you €1 and the **minimum purchase of a pincode is €30**, which would be equivalent to 30 email or SMS sendings and with purchases equal to or greater than €200, the value of each send will cost €0.50, so if you buy a pincode for €200 you will have 400 sendings.
+For each email or SMS sent from Spoofer it will cost you €1 and the **minimum purchase of a pincode is €30**, which would be equivalent to 30 email/SMS sendings and with purchases equal to or greater than €200, the value of each send will cost €0.50, so if you buy a pincode for €200 you will have 400 email/SMS sendings.

 Currently accepted payment methods: **Bitcoin**.